siriman/health-block/README.md

 ##### Built upon Hyperledger Fabric version 1.2
 This network is based on single org, single channel and single chaincode.
-The backend is build using NodeJS and frontend is based on AngularJS (AngularJS part is half done, till date).
+The backend is build using NodeJS and frontend is based on AngularJS.

 In the network, there are hospitals, doctors and patients as members and reports as assets.